 Databases are customized as you wish, so you can create records for different categories.
 We recommend creating a database to register employees’ data, but it is also interesting to create one for cost centers divided by each department, so that information such as approvers and team budgets are easily consulted and automated throughout the whole process.

-Request tracker: employees aware of the status of each request
+Request tracker: Keep employees aware of the status of each request

 Employees are usually anxious to know if the refund will be accepted and when it will be in their account, which leads to several questions for the Finance team.
 With the request tracker, each employee receives a link in their email to view request status (without accessing Pipefy), with the possibility of checking what phase the demand is in and even sending additional comments.